Can I use a cremation urn that is not bought from the funeral home?

 How long will it take me to receive my order?

-If you made the order before 3pm Eastern Time it will ship out that same day.
+If you made the order before 2 pm EST or 11 am PST, your order will ship out that same day.
 Orders normally take 2-4 days to arrive.

 How much is shipping?

-Standard ground shipping is free on all orders within the contiguous 48 U.S. states.
-Second Business Day service is available for $19.99.
-All orders are fulfilled through UPS.
+Standard ground shipping with the United States Postal Service is free on all orders within the contiguous 48 U.S. states.
+Second Business Day service is available for $9.99 through FedEx.